Dr Kwinten Van Weverberg

 Kwinten is a research scientist at the Met Office working on large-scale cloud parametrizations

-Kwinten joined the Met Office in 2014 as part of the Clouds and Radiation group.
+Kwinten joined the Met Office in 2014 as part of the Clouds and Microphysics group.
 Previously, Kwinten obtained a PhD in Earth Sciences from the University of Leuven (Belgium) in 2010.
 His PhD-thesis was entitled 'Modelling of intense precipitation in Belgium'.
 In 2010, Kwinten started a two-year postdoc at the Department of Energy Brookhaven National Laboratory (U.S.) as part of the Faster-project.
-In 2012, he continued with a postdoc at the University of Louvain-la-Neuve (Belgium) on high-resolution climate modelling ( MACCBET).
+In 2012, he continued with a postdoc at the University of Louvain-la-Neuve (Belgium) on high-resolution climate modelling (MACCBET).